-ORO.SEC 100 - Flight crew compartment security - aeroplanes
+ORO.SEC.100 - Flight crew compartment security - aeroplanes

-- (a) In an aeroplane which is equipped with a flight crew compartment door, that door shall be capable of being locked, and means shall be provided by which the cabin crew can notify the flight crew in the event of suspicious activity or security breaches in the cabin. - (b) All passenger-carrying aeroplanes that are engaged in the commercial transportation of passengers shall be equipped with an approved secure flight crew compartment door that is capable of being locked and unlocked from either pilot's station and designed to meet the applicable airworthiness requirements, where such airplanes fall within any of the following categories: - (1) aeroplanes with an MCTOM that exceeds 54 500 kg; - (2) aeroplanes with an MCTOM that exceeds 45 500 kg and have an MOPSC of more than 19; or - (3) aeroplanes with an MOPSC of more than 60. - (c) In all aeroplanes which are equipped with a secure flight crew compartment door in accordance with point (b) above: - (1) this door shall be closed prior to engine start for take-off and shall be locked when required so by security procedures or by the pilot-in-command until engine shut down after landing, except when deemed to be necessary for authorised persons to access or egress in compliance with national civil aviation security programme; and - (2) means shall be provided for monitoring from either pilot's station the entire door area outside the flight crew compartment to identify persons that request to enter and to detect suspicious behaviour or potential threat.
+- (a) In an aeroplane which is equipped with a flight crew compartment door, that door shall be capable of being locked, and means shall be provided by which the cabin crew can notify the flight crew in the event of suspicious activity or security breaches in the cabin. - (b) All passenger-carrying aeroplanes that are engaged in the commercial transportation of passengers shall be equipped with an approved secure flight crew compartment door that is capable of being locked and unlocked from either pilot's station and designed to meet the applicable airworthiness requirements, where such airplanes fall within any of the following categories: - (1) aeroplanes with an MCTOM that exceeds 54 500 kg; - (2) aeroplanes with an MCTOM that exceeds 45 500 kg and have an MOPSC of more than 19; or - (3) aeroplanes with an MOPSC of more than 60. - (c) In all aeroplanes which are equipped with a secure flight crew compartment door in accordance with point (b) above: - (1) this door shall be closed and locked from the time that the first passenger gets inside the aircraft to the time that the last passenger gets outside the aircraft, except when deemed to be necessary for authorised persons to access or egress in compliance with national civil aviation security programme; and - (2) means shall be provided for monitoring from either pilot's station the entire door area outside the flight crew compartment to identify persons that request to enter and to detect suspicious behaviour or potential threat.